nickvidal/mail2crm/README.md

 A time-driven trigger will call the script every 15 minutes or so (whichever time interval is best).

-The script will lookup all email threads that have a preassigned label (tag), and will call an external API.
+The script will lookup all email threads that have a preassigned label (tag), and will call an external API to record new emails.

 Currently only CiviCRM is supported, but any service can be easily added as a plugin.